aragonzkresearch/tlcs-c/examples/howtoencrypt.md

 Everything should then work straightforward.

 We have been able to test some sample Android app that encrypts and decrypts successfully with respect to TLCS keys.
+An example of an Android app using TLCS and timelock.zone can be found [here](https://github.com/vincenzoiovino/Timelock.zone.AndroidExample/tree/master).
 ## Python
 In Python, consider the packages [eciespi](https://pypi.org/project/eciespy/) of the ``PyPi`` library.
 You can install it with: